-\square Forward contracts on indices (equity indices and those related to equities (volatility, dividends,...) or interest rates/bonds), or on securities of the European Union and on currencies

-\blacksquare Options on indices and securities of the European Union

-- ☑ Forward currency purchases and sales - ☑ Interest-rate and forex swaps
+- Forward contracts on indices (equity indices and those related to equities (volatility, dividends,...) or interest rates/bonds) and on securities of the European Union and on currencies, - Options on indices and securities of the European Union, - Forward currency purchases and sales, - Interest-rate and forex swaps.